ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 when you click ctrl+c, the server is stoped.

  Finally  we have built a simple infrastructure in the cloud needed to create our amazing  projects.
-If you want to create a WebApp that will create
+If you want to create a **WebApp** that will create

-Text to Video